-1 Introduction to mentoring1
+1 Introduction to mentoring

 What is mentoring for second chance entrepreneurs?
+2

 Why is mentoring necessary?
+2

-Roles and responsibilities of mentors
+Roles and responsibilities of mentors 3

-Key skills for successful mentoring
+Key skills for successful mentoring 4

-2 Mentoring in practice13
+2 Mentoring in practice 7

 Key stages of mentoring

-Empathy and curiosity
+Empathy and curiosity 0

 Detecting the challenge

-Developing a new plan
+Developing a new plan 12

-Monitoring
+Monitoring 13

-3 Mentoring an entrepreneur
+3 Mentoring an entrepreneur course program 16

-course program31

-Mentoring models
+Mentoring models 16

-Dedaling with stigma of failure and aligning right goals and
+Dealing with stigma of failure and aligning right goals and expectations

-expectations

-A framework for successful mentoring sessions with entrepreneur . ${\bf 36}$
+A framework for successful mentoring sessions with entrepreneur

 Mentoring using business model canvas

-Do's and don'ts of being a mentor to the entrepreneur 44
+Do's and don'ts of being a mentor to the entrepreneur

-4 Practical questions and tools along

-the GROW model 51
+4 Practical questions and tools based on the GROW model 25

-General conversation techniques 51
+- General conversation techniques

-Goal 53
+Goal

-Reality .
-56
+Reality

-Option .
-62
+Option

-The SOAC analysis .
-63
+The SOAC analysis

-WILL .
-67
+WILL

-Finalizing the talk .
-69
+Finalizing the talk

-5 Support .
-73
+5 Support , c